NathanWalker/ng2-img-pusher-gif/README.md

 ## ng2-img-pusher-gif

-Dynamic native vertical scaling is difficult.
+Dynamic 'browser native' vertical scaling is difficult.
 Poor solutions include JavaScript and CSS.
 By using the `img` tag it can be easily accomplished with images, the building blocks of the web that have been around since the dawn of the internet.

 The `img` tag from day one has been the only element that respects aspect ratios.
 Taking advantage of this fact, you can use an `img` to reposition content in the vertical space, which makes responsive design a breeze.